 Speed: It means that the speed of the electromagnetic radiation in vacuum (c) is also constant (c = λν).
 What is more, the speed of the electromagnetic radiation in vacuum in the local region “near the Earth’s surface” is a local constant for any frequency of the electromagnetic spectrum.
 That is why, this local constant is actually a mutual constant correlation (c = λν) – which is the same for every electromagnetic wave in the whole electromagnetic spectrum in any time-spatial region with a uniform intensity of the gravitational field.

-Energy: The mechanical waves are oscillations of matter (vibration of material particles) around a stationary point in a medium with elastic characteristics.
-The energy that the mechanical wave transmits is actually the transmission of vibrations of material particles in the stationary space (from particle to particle), but the material particles themselves, are not transported in the space.
+Energy: Mechanical waves are oscillations of matter (vibration of material particles) around a stationary point in a medium with elastic characteristics.
+The energy that the mechanical wave transmits is actually the transmission of vibrations of material particles in the stationary space (from particle to particle), but the material particles themselves, are not transported in the medium of propagation.
 Once a push (of energy) is given to it, each material particle vibrates in relation to a stationary point in relation to the medium of propagation (although the medium can move).
-That is why, in the case of mechanical waves, the Doppler effect is observed if the source or receiver moves in the stationary space.
+That is why, in the case of mechanical waves, the Doppler effect is observed if the source or receiver moves in the medium of propagation.